robinssq/api-docs/docs/tagmerchant.rst

      - integer
      - Required.
 The number of this product purchased in this order.

+   * - product_category
+     - string
+     - Optional.
+The `Google category`_ of the product.

+   * - product_brand
+     - string
+     - Optional.
+The brand of the product.

+   * - product_image
+     - string
+     - Optional.
+The URL of the product image.

-Full Example (remember, replace "ACCOUNT NAME" with your Narrativ account name)
+Full Example

 What you see below is just an example.
 You cannot copy and paste it as is.
 Insert the check out information from your own page into our data layer using Javascript before loading the Narrativ tag.
+Remember to replace "accountname" with your Narrativ account name.

 ::